King Khufu

 History of King Khufu

-King Khufu, also known as King Cheops in Greek, is considered as one of ancient Egypt’s most significant kings since he was responsible for the construction of the Great Pyramid of Giza, one of the world’s seven marvels and the real motto of ancient Egypt.
+King Khufu, or King Cheops in Greek, is one of ancient Egypt’s most important kings.
+He commissioned the Great Pyramid of Giza, one of the seven wonders of the world and a true symbol of ancient Egypt.

 King Khufu’s Achievements